-The Named Executive Officers of the Company who are members of the Company's defined benefit pension plans are provided retirement benefits determined primarily by: (i) highest average pensionable earnings, which consists of regular salary and 50% of the PSIP awards, in a highest period of five consecutive years during their final ten years of employment; and (ii) years of credited service.
+The Named Executive Officers of the Company who are members of the Company's defined benefit pension plans are provided retirement benefits determined primarily by: (i) highest average pensionable earnings, which consists of regular salary and 50% of PSIP awards, in a highest period of five consecutive years during their final ten years of employment; and (ii) years of credited service.
 Normal retirement under the plans is age 65, with benefits payable for early retirement after age 55, discounted at 3% per year for retirement prior to age 60.

-The Company's accrued pension liability under its defined benefit pension plan is calculated following the method prescribed by the Canadian Institute of Actuaries and is based on management's best estimate of future events that affect pension liabilities, including assumptions about future salary adjustments and bonuses.
-There were no amendments to benefit terms during the 2017 year.
+The Company's accrued pension liability under its defined benefit pension plans is calculated following the method prescribed by the Canadian Institute of Actuaries and is based on management's best estimate of future events that affect pension liabilities, including assumptions about future salary adjustments and bonuses.
+There were no amendments to benefit terms during the 2018 year.
 Compensatory changes to the accrued obligations include service cost plus differences between actual and estimated earnings.
-Non-compensatory changes include the effects of changes in actuarial assumptions and interest on the accrued obligations at the start of the year.
-Information on annual benefits payable and the accrued pension obligation for those Named Executive Officers who are members of the defined benefit plan is as follows:
+Noncompensatory changes include the effects of changes in actuarial assumptions and interest on the accrued obligations at the start of the year.
+Information on annual benefits payable and the accrued pension obligation for those Named Executive Officers who are members of the defined benefit plans is as follows:

-Number of Years Credited Paya (Annual Benefits Payable (3) (\$) Compensatory Non- Compensatory Accrued obligation at year Name Service (#) At Year (3) End At Age 65 (4) year (5) (\$) Change (6) (\$) Change (7) (\$) end (8) (\$) Donald B. Kayne (1) Chief Executive Officer N/A N/A N/A N/A N/A N/A N/A Alan Nicholl (1) Chief Financial Officer N/A N/A N/A N/A N/A N/A N/A Martin Pudlas Vice President, Operations 27.39 169,800 242,800 2,330,000 63,000 348,000 2,741,000 Brett R. Robinson (2) President 14.36 116,500 116,500 1,544,000 8,000 246,000 1,798,000
+Number of Years Credited Paya Benefits able (3) \$) Accrued obligation at start of Compensatory Non- Compensatory Accrued obligation at year Name Service (#) At Year (2) End At Age 65 (3) year (4) (\$) Change (5) (\$) Change (6) (\$) end (7) (\$) Donald B. Kayne (1) Chief Executive Officer N/A N/A N/A N/A N/A N/A N/A Alan Nicholl (1) Chief Financial Officer N/A N/A N/A N/A N/A N/A N/A Martin Pudlas Vice President, Operations 28.39 186,700 257,900 2,741,000 293,000 15,000 3,049,000 Brett R. Robinson (8) President 14.36 116,500 116,500 1,798,000 5,000 377,000 1,416,000

-(1) Pension for Messrs.
-Kayne and Nicholl is provided by Canfor.

-(2) On January 1, 2006, Mr. Robinson became a member of the defined contribution plan and, concurrently, became a deferred member and ceased to accrue credited service under the defined benefit plan.

-(3) Annual lifetime benefit accrued as at December 31, 2017 based on credited service and actual pensionable earnings at December 31, 2017.

-(4) Annual lifetime benefit payable at age 65 based on credited service projected to age 65 and actual pensionable earnings at December 31, 2017.

-(5) As of plan measurement date at end of prior year - December 31, 2016, using assumptions as at December 31, 2016 selected by the Company for the 2016 year-end disclosures under international accounting standards.

-(6) The compensatory change includes the service cost, plus the impact of actual 2017 pensionable earnings that differ from the estimated earnings, less the impact of future bonuses no longer being pensionable.

-(7) The non-compensatory change includes interest on the obligation, changes in assumptions and employee contributions to the flexible pension option.

-(8) As of plan measurement date at end of year - December 31, 2017 using assumptions as at December 31, 2017 selected by the Company for the 2017 year-end disclosures under international accounting standards.
+- (1) Pension for Messrs.
+Kayne and Nicholl is provided by Canfor. - (2) Annual lifetime benefit accrued as at December 31, 2018 based on credited service and actual pensionable earnings at December 31, 2018. - (3) Annual lifetime benefit payable at age 65 based on credited service projected to age 65 and actual pensionable earnings at December 31, 2018. - (4) As of plan measurement date at end of prior year December 31, 2017, using assumptions as at December 31, 2017 selected by the Company for the 2017 year-end disclosures under international accounting standards. - (5) The compensatory change includes the service cost, plus the impact of actual 2018 pensionable earnings that differ from the estimated earnings, less the impact of future bonuses no longer being pensionable. - (6) The non-compensatory change includes interest on the obligation, changes in assumptions and employee contributions to the flexible pension option. - (7) As of plan measurement date at end of year December 31, 2018 using assumptions as at December 31, 2018 selected by the Company for the 2017 year-end disclosures under international accounting standards. - (8) On January 1, 2006, Mr. Robinson became a member of the defined contribution plan and, concurrently, became a deferred member and ceased to accrue credited service under the defined benefit plan.